-Laura now realized that the sack-headed 'ghost' boy in the hallway was her own son Simon, who had put a sack-bag on his head after she punished his misbehavior, and then hid in the secret room.
-When she tried to find him, she accidentally blocked the passageway, and he perished there.
+Laura now realized that the sack-headed 'ghost' boy in the hallway during the party was her own son Simon, who had put a sack-bag on his head after she punished his misbehavior, and then hid in the secret room.
+When she tried to find him, she accidentally blocked the passageway to the room within the closet, and he perished there.

 In the end, Laura took an overdose of pills to be close to her dead son ("I want Simon back"), who came to life in her arms, as did all the other deceased children ("It's Laura").
 When her husband Carlos returned, he walked up to the gravestone marker of his wife and son and the other children, to lay roses there.

-The film ended with Carlos finding Laura's medallion on the floor - he looked up and smiled as doors opened in front of him.
+The film ended with Carlos finding Laura's medallion on a bedroom floor in the orphanage - he looked up and smiled as doors opened in front of him.

 The Others (2001)

-The Protagonists (Grace and Her Children) Were the Ghosts Haunting the House
+The Protagonists (Grace and Her Two Photosensitive Children) Were the Ghosts Haunting the House

 Greatest Movie Plot Twists, Spoilers and Surprise Endings